Noiser Podcast Network: History

 Noiser Podcast Network was founded in 2020 and released Real Narcos and Real Dictators that same year.
-In 2021 Real Dictators won the Best Arts and Culture Podcast award at the British Podcast Awards and Spotify signed a first-look deal with Noiser.
+Spotify signed a first-look deal with Noiser.
 The agreement was the first of its kind with a UK podcast producer.
 Shows created as part of the collaboration included Deathbed Confessions.
 The network continued to produce its own shows, including Short History Of..., Napoleon and Detectives Don't Sleep.
-Short History Of... was included in the Time Magazine 10 best podcasts of 2022.
-In 2023, Noiser won the Bronze Award for Best Network at the British Podcast Awards.
 In 2024, the BBC acquired the non-exclusive rights to multiple Noiser originals to feature on BBC Sounds.
-Shows that are now available on BBC Sounds include Real Survival Stories, D-Day: The Tide Turns', Titanic: Ship of Dreams and The Curious History of Your Home.
-At the end of 2024, Noiser Podcast Network released Sherlock Holmes Short Stories narrated by Hugh Bonneville.
-The show was acquired by BBC Sounds and released across all platform on 12 December.
-In September 2025, Jane Austen Stories was released.
-The first series features Dame Julie Andrews narrating Pride and Prejudice.
-The network has received over 300 million downloads across all its shows.